With us now well in to August and a hugely important three months coming-up for Tommy’s War, it seems an opportune time for an update!

 TW32CC03 – Private, 7th Bn Royal Inniskilling Fusiliers, Hulloch 1916

-Images of the figure will be available (with images of TW32CC02) at the end of August.
+Images of the figure will be available (with images of TW32CC02) in early August.

 The latest newsletter for members of the 2017 Collectors Club is now ready and I’m sending them out in the post this week.
 A further newsletter will be available in September.